What Is Blepharoplasty

 The procedure is usually performed in the office in my accredited out-patient ambulatory surgical suite or as an out-patient procedure in the hospital if the procedure is covered by insurance.
 It involves an incision in the crease of the upper lid where it is well hidden and just below the eyelid margin.
 These scars are usually almost imperceptible.
 Through this incision, extra skin is removed as well as the extra fatty tissue of the upper and lower lids.
 It should be noted that excision of the lower lid skin always has to be conservative to avoid excess pull on the lower lid skin.
-The procedure is usually done in the office with intravenous sedation.
+The procedure is done with intravenous sedation.
 For the first two days, you will be staying at home with cool, moist compresses on your eyes, keeping your head elevated.
 Some of the sutures will be removed between 3-5 days, and all the sutures will be out within the first week.
 During the initial healing period, you will be swollen, bruised and your vision may be slightly blurred from the ointment you will be placing in your eyes to protect them.
 After a few weeks, the swelling is much improved.
 You can wear makeup over your incisions at about 7-10 days.
 You should be able to return to work by about 1-2 weeks, depending on how much you bruise.

 Other risks include infection, which would simply necessitate antibiotics and might delay the healing of your incisions, some pulling down of the lower lid skin which is very unusual but would get better on its own over time in 90% of the cases, and minor asymmetry which usually resolves spontaneously but which could be corrected at a later date, usually in the office.

 Smokers heal poorly in terms of infection and wound breakdown, and you are advised not to smoke for at least 1 month before and after the surgery.
-Nicotine screening may be necessary the day of your surgery.

 Prior to having a blepharoplasty, it is helpful to be checked out by an ophthalmologist to make sure your vision is good, to be sure you don’t have dry eyes, and to make sure there are no medical reasons why you should not have a blepharoplasty.
 Also, if you have enough extra upper lid skin to obstruct your vision, and an ophthalmologist documents this with visual fields, the upper blepharoplasty is often covered by insurance.
 We can arrange for you to have the visual field test performed.